gadget-framework/gadget2/docs/userguide.md

 The optional flag $<$overconsumption$>$ is used to specify whether any over consumption of the stock is to be taken into account when calculating the model statistical data.
-If this is set to 1, then the model catch data will be adjusted to ensure that the fleets don’t catch more stock than is available, by applying a bound to the catch of the fleets.
+If this is set to 1, then the model catch data will be adjusted to ensure that the fleets don't catch more stock than is available, by applying a bound to the catch of the fleets.
 If this line is not specified, then an overconsumption of 0 is assumed and any understocking that is present in the model is ignored, which can lead to an unrealistic result if the understocking likelihood component is not specified.

+\bigskip
 The $<$fleetnames$>$ vector contains a list of all the fleets to be aggregated into a single pseudo fleet for the purposes of the data comparison.
 Similarly, the $<$stocknames$>$ vector contains a list of all the stocks to be aggregated into a single pseudo stock.

+\bigskip
 The $<$function name$>$ defines what likelihood function is to be used to compare the modelled statistical data to the input statistical data.
 Currently, there are 5 likelihood functions defined, and the format of the statistical data given in the file specified by $<$datafile$>$ depends on the likelihood function used.
 The valid functions are:

+\bigskip
-lengthcalcstddev - use a weighted sum of squares of mean lengthlengthgivenstddev - use a weighted sum of squares of mean length with given standard deviationweightgivenstddev - use a weighted sum of squares of mean weight with given standard deviationweightnostddev - use a unweighted sum of squares of mean weightlengthnostddev - use a unweighted sum of squares of mean lengthweightgivenstddevlen - use a weighted sum of squares of mean weight at length with given standard deviationweightnostddevlen - use a unweighted sum of squares of mean weight at length
+lengthcalcstddev - use a weighted sum of squares of mean length lengthgivenstddev - use a weighted sum of squares of mean length with given standard deviation weightgivenstddev - use a weighted sum of squares of mean weight with given standard deviation weightnostddev - use a unweighted sum of squares of mean weight lengthnostddev - use a unweighted sum of squares of mean length weightgivenstddevlen - use a weighted sum of squares of mean weight at length with given standard deviation weightnostddevlen - use a unweighted sum of squares of mean weight at length

 ### Weighted Sum of Squares of Mean Length